manalGuyez2/projet_Fin_etude/public/vendors/cropper/README.md

 - Type: `Object`
 - Default: `null`

-The previous cropped data if you had stored, will be passed to `setData` method automatically.
+The Précédent cropped data if you had stored, will be passed to `setData` method automatically.

 ### preview